-- 1. The number of animals shall not exceed those established in Table 7.12.1A. - 2.
+- 1. The number of animals shall not exceed those established in Table 7.12.1A. or 7.12.2A - 2.
 The land on which the animals are to be kept is capable of safely supporting the number and type of animals proposed. - 3.
-The animals will be kept in a manner as to not create a hazard to themselves or the environmental quality of the neighborhood. - 4.
+The animals will be kept in a manner so as not to create a hazard to themselves or the environmental quality of the neighborhood. - 4.
 The animals are to be kept for non-commercial purposes. - 5.
 The animals are kept in a manner that conforms to all applicable regulations of the Public Health Code, the Department of Environmental Protection, the Connecticut Department of Agriculture, and the General Statutes of Connecticut.